-Cushing syndrome due to adrenal tumor is an endocrine system disorder.
+Cushing syndrome due to adrenal tumor is a form of Cushing syndrome.
 It occurs when a tumor of the adrenal gland releases excess amounts of the hormone cortisol.

-Adrenal tumors may be noncancerous (benign) or cancerous (malignant).
+Adrenal tumors are rare.
+They can be noncancerous (benign) or cancerous (malignant).

-Noncancerous tumors that may cause Cushing syndrome include:
+Noncancerous tumors that can cause Cushing syndrome include:

-Cancerous tumors that may cause Cushing syndrome include:
+Cancerous tumors that may cause Cushing syndrome include an adrenal carcinoma.

 Skin changes that are often seen:

 - Skin infections

 - Purple marks (1/2 inch or more wide), called striae, on the skin of the abdomen, thighs, and breasts